 Professor Stanga says: "I'm delighted that our pioneering research has provided the evidence to support NHS England’s decision to fund the bionic eye for the first time for patients."

-"Our work also has the potential to improve the lives of thousands of other patients with the more common condition, age-related macular degeneration – Manchester is currently the only site in the world to be trialing the bionic eye in AMD", added Professor Stanga.
+"Our work also has the potential to improve the lives of thousands of other patients with the more common condition, age-related macular degeneration – Manchester is currently the only site in the world to be trialling the bionic eye in AMD", added Professor Stanga.